-- Both Scrutiny Committees do not sit again ahead of final submission (the next county meeting is on 25 November and City do not meet again until February 2020).
-However the draft plan has been taken to both committees in September and further updates will also be taken to future meetings - The JUCD Board received and approved further amendments to the plan to confirm version being taken through organisational governance processes - Due to the scheduling; particularly with regards to feedback from region, it may be necessary for Boards/ Governing Body to receive the final plan which is subject to further amendments (depending on the nature of the feedback).
-The principles in terms of the narrative have been supported by the JUCD Board with delegated authority to the System Executive to approve the financial modelling and triangulation (impact of the plan) as these areas develop prior to 15 November - Papers will be submitted to the Board one day before final submission to NHSE/I but the Board meeting itself will take place after.
-The JUCD Board have agreed that the System Executive: CEO group will have delegated authority for final sign off of the plan ahead of the submission. - Although this is the final submission to NHSE&I discussions will need to take place before this date to ensure plans are agreed with system leads and the regional team ahead of the actual submission date. - 8.1 3010191Board of isolussion to a 18010191Board of isolusion a 18
+Both Scrutiny Committees do not sit again ahead of final submission (the next county meeting is on 25 November and City do not meet again until February 2020).
+However the draft plan has been 1. taken to both committees in September and further updates will also be taken to future meetings

+The JUCD Board received and approved further amendments to the plan to confirm version being taken through organisational governance processes 2.

+Due to the scheduling; particularly with regards to feedback from region, it may be necessary for Boards/ Governing Body to receive the final plan which is subject to further amendments (depending 3. on the nature of the feedback).
+The principles in terms of the narrative have been supported by the JUCD Board with delegated authority to the System Executive to approve the financial modelling and triangulation (impact of the plan) as these areas develop prior to 15 November

+Papers will be submitted to the Board one day before final submission to NHSE/I but the Board meeting itself will take place after.
+The JUCD Board have agreed that the System Executive: CEO group 4. will have delegated authority for final sign off of the plan ahead of the submission.

+- 5. Although this is the final submission to NHSE&I discussions will need to take place before this date to ensure plans are agreed with system leads and the regional team ahead of the actual submission date. - 8.1 301019 Board discussions of STP a Refresh Up date for the part from region

+The EMAS Board date falls after the plan submission and therefore consideration/ agreement is required in relation to interim approach ahead of the plan being published to ensure fit with timescales Overall Page 56 of 28813 7.

+Joined Up Care Derbyshire: 5 Year Strategy Delivery Plan Narrative : 2019/20 to 2023/24